Behind its pretty facade, wedding site The Knot hides a dark side.

 Link to Essay : https://www.lioness.co/post/behind-its-pretty-facade-wedding-site-the-knot-hides-a-dark-side

-Held sales positions in both the local and national divisions of the company; ultimately serving as the Global Fashion Director for the latter part of an almost 21 year career of combined service to the organization.
+Held sales positions in both the local and national divisions of The Knot; ultimately serving as the Global Fashion Director for the latter part of an almost 21 year career of combined service to the organization.

 Served the company as a highly-decorated Account Executive for the local division for over 19 years.
 Elley departed The Knot Worldwide in July 2021, more than 2.5 years after The Knot Worldwide new management assumed control of the company.